A Pro-Family Policy That Conservatives Should Support

 Instead of a new baby creating a financial crisis, what if new parents could be supported to stay home and bond with their baby and family?
 Currently, a quarter of new mothers return to work within two weeks of giving birth.
 Fathers go back even sooner, although studies show those home during this time are more likely to be involved in future child-rearing activities.
 Statistics on the health of families in the US is troubling with marriage and childbirth rates plummeting.
 Meanwhile, infant mortality rates are the highest in the developed world.

 The White House has made it clear that they support a conservative approach to paid family leave.
-Fortunately, Members of Congress are stepping up to lead with three conservative plans being introduced this year that would support new parents after the birth or adoption of a child.
+Fortunately, Members of Congress are stepping up to lead with three conservative plans being introduced that would support new parents after the birth or adoption of a child.
 Notice these plans are all voluntary, don't raise taxes, and have no mandate on businesses.

 Cassidy/Sinema Bipartisan Plan